Categories: Best OfCamp Tips

 Toasted Sunburst Muesli with instant soy milk

 Muesli or Granola cereals made with whole-grain ingredients, nuts, and seeds contain the most calories.
-For the milk powder, look for those that are instant to prevent clumps and graininess.
+For the milk powder, look for instant ones to prevent clumps and graininess.
 If you must use cow’s milk, get a version that contains fat.
-Many of the dried milk brands, such as Carnation, are non-fat, which will not give you enough energy (calories) to endure long days of hiking.
+Many dried milk brands, such as Carnation, are non-fat, which will not give you enough energy (calories) to endure long days of hiking.
 Nestle Nido is a popular whole milk choice among backpackers and is easy to find.
 You can usually find it in Hispanic grocery stores or the food aisle.
 Instant dried soy milk and dried coconut milk are at health food stores.
+Before hitting the trail: Measure out the desired amount of cereal, add a scoop of milk powder, and package it in a zipper bag.
 You can also add water and forgo the dried milk entirely.
-Milk on cereal is not really necessary.
-Before hitting the trail, measure out the desired amount of cereal, add a scoop of milk powder, and package it in a zip lock bag.
+Milk on cereal is not necessary.

 Refined white sugar offers no vitamin content, minerals, or protein.
 It can also damage tooth enamel.
 When sugary snacks displace nutrient-dense foods, the immune system suffers.

 Many thru-hikers eat heaps of wrapped trail bars, cookies, and candy on the trail.
 It is no surprise because these foods are cheap, easy to find, convenient, addictive, and contain a good deal of calories.
 The calories in these snacks are mostly from refined white sugar.
-Although you are burning off all those calories from hiking, your body will suffer from eating so much refined sugar.
-Muscles don’t know the difference between carbohydrates from a pop tart versus those from fruit.
+Although you burn off all those calories from hiking, your body will suffer from eating so much refined sugar.
+While muscles don’t know the difference between carbohydrate sugar from a pop tart versus those from fruit, the body does.
 The difference shows up in health, immune response, and ability to fight off infections, colds, and other viruses.

-The next time you are craving a candy bar, try one of these 15 healthy quick no-cook lunches instead.
+The next time you crave candy or other junk foods, try one of these 15 healthy, quick, no-cook backpacking lunches instead.

 Related Posts: